Where is the Festival?

 The standardized length eliminates a mid-evening shift change, allows Festival patrons a much smoother night, and creates a much stronger volunteer team.

-When is my Volunteer Orientation?
+When and where is my Volunteer Orientation?

 What are the different jobs?